baali/senic-documentation/index.rst

    :width: 100 px
    :height: 118 px

 For the Senic Hub, we wanted to use the open-source systems as much as possible.
 Linux is a great open-source operating system.
 We chose it because it’s considered very stable and has support for various hardware platforms that are important to most of our developers and users.
 We’re using the latest Linux Kernel 4.10 and building our own distribution to have full control over which tools become part of the Linux subsystem.
-Having as few as possible tools running lets us reduce the amount of moving the parts and thus achieve a high system availability.
+Having as few as possible tools running lets us reduce the amount of moving the parts and thus achieve a higher system availability.

 Home Controlling and Automation: Home Assistant